unvariant/ctf/googlectf-2022/hardware/weather/README.md

 ![i2c_read.png](static/i2c_read.png)

-If we want to trigger the jmp to our malicious code the firmware first must call `i2c_read` and when it tries to return it jmps to our injected code (now its just like a ROP attack XD).
+If we want to trigger the jmp to our malicious code the `RET` must be overwritten then firmware first must call `i2c_read` and when it tries to return it jmps to our injected code (now its just like a ROP attack XD).

 Now we have the ability to hijack the firmware program and redirect it to our own code, we need to actually write a program that reads the FLAGROM and dumps it to stdout.
 I spent some time looking for `8051` assemblers and I found three, one I never figured out how to build because it kept throwing errors during `make` and the other two I could not find the download links.
 In the end I decided to just write the machine code myself because it was pretty simple.
 ```x86asm